Ariel-MN/Central_System/README.md

 # Central_System

-Program that control & monitor sensors and embedded systems.
+## A program that control & monitor sensors and embedded systems.